fbsamples/reels_publishing_apis/insta_reels_publishing_api_sample/README.md

 * [Pug](https://pugjs.org/api/getting-started.html) installed on your server to create the UI for the app

+* If testing the [Location Tagging](https://developers.facebook.com/docs/instagram-api/guides/content-publishing/#location-tags) feature in the sample app, ensure to go through the pre-requisites for your Facebook App for the required permissions.
+    * The Location tagging feature requires your app to have access to the [Pages Search API](https://developers.facebook.com/docs/pages/searching) to search for [Pages](https://developers.facebook.com/docs/graph-api/reference/page) whose names match a search string.
+    * The [Pages Search API](https://developers.facebook.com/docs/pages/searching) requires the following pre-requisites to be met:
+        * A [User access token](https://developers.facebook.com/docs/facebook-login/guides/access-tokens#usertokens) and the [app secret](https://developers.facebook.com/docs/facebook-login/security/#appsecret) if the app user is logged into Facebook.
+        * An [App access token](https://developers.facebook.com/docs/facebook-login/guides/access-tokens) with the [Page Public Metadata Access](https://developers.facebook.com/docs/features-reference#page-public-metadata-access) feature if the app user is not logged into Facebook and is searching for public Page information.
+        * An [App access token](https://developers.facebook.com/docs/facebook-login/guides/access-tokens) with the [Page Public Content Access](https://developers.facebook.com/docs/features-reference#page-public-content-access) feature if the app user is not logged into Facebook and is searching Pages to conduct competitve analysis.
+        * Your Facebook App **MUST** undergo [App Review](https://developers.facebook.com/docs/app-review) for Advanced Access to [Page Public Metadata Access](https://developers.facebook.com/docs/features-reference#page-public-metadata-access) and [Page Public Content Access](https://developers.facebook.com/docs/features-reference#page-public-content-access) to search for locations to tag onto your reel.
+    * To be eligible for tagging, a Page must have latitude and longitude location data.

 For simplicity, this sample guide assumes that you save every file at the root level of the app directory without any nested folder structures except for node modules.

 ## [Reels Requirements for Publishing](https://developers.facebook.com/docs/instagram-api/reference/ig-user/media#creating)